Fish Processing / Dock Crew

 We expect our crew members to embrace their work every day and to be leaders with their exemplary professionalism.
 We have high-performance expectations for our crew to provide a welcoming, tasteful, relaxing, and fulfilling remote wilderness experience to our guests who quite often become our friends, returning year after year.
 It’s our crew who graciously host our guests every day and who make the guest experience memorable.

 Our most successful crew have the following attributes in common: prior experience living in remote or isolated areas; prior experience living in close quarters with your coworkers; a sense of humor; ability to adapt and innovate based upon the daily challenges; ability to work and cooperate with a full spectrum of personalities (crew and guests); ability and willingness to listen - especially during the first season - there is a reason 2023 will be our 41st year; ability to maintain stamina throughout the intensive operating season; ability to plan and think ahead; and the understanding of and willingness to have "all hands on deck".
+It takes a lot of work by everyone on the team (everyone cleans and scrubs) to host our guests and to take care of the lodge so that it's in good condition for future guests.

 Bring your professional experience and a helpful attitude.